 The TARGET BP Clinical Program

-Together, the Peregrine System Infusion Catheter and Ablative Solutions dehydrated alcohol make up the investigational Peregrine Kit which is used during the Peregrine Procedure.
+Together, the Peregrine System™ Infusion Catheter and Ablative Solutions dehydrated alcohol make up the investigational Peregrine Kit which is used during the procedure.

 Data from the TARGET BP I trial will be used to seek approval in Europe and the United States for the product's use for the treatment of hypertension, in conjunction with medical therapy.

 The TARGET BP OFF-MED Clinical Trial is also evaluating the Peregrine System Kit in patients who are either not taking anti-hypertension medications for elevated blood pressure or for patients whose anti-hypertension medications have been removed.
-Early studies1-3 of the Peregrine Catheter using a neurolytic agent suggested the procedure can reduce blood pressure by deactivating specific nerves surrounding the renal (kidney) arteries that, through over-signaling, can contribute to high blood pressure.
+Early studies2-4 of the Peregrine Catheter using a neurolytic agent suggested the procedure can reduce blood pressure by deactivating specific nerves surrounding the renal (kidney) arteries that, through over-signaling, can contribute to high blood pressure.

-1Mahfoud et al, TCT-562 Chemical Renal Denervation with Alcohol – The Post-Market Study Data and the Target BP Program, JACC: Sept 2018 Sept – Vol 72 – Issue 13 Suppl – p.
+1Kandzari DE, Weber MA, Pathak A, et al. Effect of alcohol-mediated renal denervation on blood pressure in the presence of antihypertensive medications: primary results from the TARGET BP I randomized clinical trial.
+Circulation.
+20242 Mahfoud et al, TCT-562 Chemical Renal Denervation with Alcohol – The Post-Market Study Data and the Target BP Program, JACC: Sept 2018 Sept – Vol 72 – Issue 13 Suppl – p.
 B225

 2Persu et al, Chemical Renal Denervation with Alcohol – Long Term Results From the Peregrine Post-Market Study, Journal of Hypertension: June 2018 – Vol 36- Issue – p. e123

-3Fischell, Ebner et al, Transcatheter Alcohol-Mediated Perivascular Renal Denervation with the Peregrine System, JACC: Cardiovasc Interv.
+3Fischell et al, Transcatheter Alcohol-Mediated Perivascular Renal Denervation with the Peregrine System, JACC: Cardiovasc Interv.
 2016 Mar 28;9(6):589-98